PyiThan/employee_Data_Analysis_in_R/README.md

 # Predicting how long employees would stay with the company
-## Project for Introduction to Statistical Learning and Data Mining
+## Project for Introduction to Statistical Learning and Data Mining class at San Francisco State University

+Cick the above pdf to see the project.
+The name of the pdf file is "Predicting Employee Retention using HR Data Set using the Non parametric and parametric method"

 ## Project Overview